Research at UCL Computer Science

-The Department is brought together by a clear focus on experimental computer science; that is we are concerned with real-world data and observations about computer and software systems and their use.
-We develop theory that leads to hypotheses that can be checked experimentally, and where experimentation delivers results forming a basis for theory.
-This shared experimental orientation, which emphasises measurement, methodological rigour and ultimately reproducibility, not only binds together our research but determines our strategy and policy towards recruitment, directs our investment and underpins our research education.
-The Department is a global leader in research in experimental computer science.
+The UCL Department of Computer Science is a global leader in experimental computer science research.
+We are concerned with real-world data and observations about computer and software systems and their use.
+Our shared experimental orientation, emphasises measurement, methodological rigour and reproducibility.
+This binds together our research, determines our strategy, recruitment policy, directs our investment, and underpins our research education.

 Research Centres are large scale interdisciplinary teams established by UCL or across institutions.
 Research Centres are an important way in which UCL takes advantage of its broad disciplinary strengths.

-There are also several Interest Groups which are informal groupings that come together to explore new subjects, extend the range of research or bring together different strands of computer science.
+Interest Groups are informal groupings that come together to explore new subjects, extend the range of research or bring together different strands of computer science.
 Such teams reflect our dynamic research culture and are the seeds from which new Research Groups can grow.